 Wedge pillows, such as The Doctor Developed Knee Pillow, are great choices for this sleeping position.
 Strapping it into place on your knees, you can rest assured that it won’t move during the night.

-- ✅ FREE HANDBOOK WITH CONDITION SPECIFIC INFORMATION -- Free handbook included- Written by licensed medical doctors, with input from a multidisciplinary team of healthcare professionals and professional athletes; This handbook will help you get the most out of your new memory foam pillow
+- ✅ FREE HANDBOOK WITH CONDITION SPECIFIC INFORMATION -- Free handbook available for download- Written by licensed medical doctors, with input from a multidisciplinary team of healthcare professionals and professional athletes; This handbook will help you get the most out of your new memory foam pillow

 - ✅ DEVELOPED BY DOCTORS -- This Sports Medica pillow can be used to improve the venous return and lymphatic drainage of your legs, alleviate the symptoms of carpal tunnel syndrome, maintain cervical spine alignment, and aid in recovery following knee/hip/shoulder surgery